rainbowdashlabs/reputation-bot/docs/faq.md

 ### How can I request deletion of my data?

 You have to be on a server with the Reputation Bot.
-If you dont have one, join the support server.
+If you don't have one, join the support server.

 You can request deletion of your data with the `gdpr delete` command.